Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Abstract

 \section{Abstract}

-To successfully complete a complex project, be it a construction of an airport or of a backbone IT system or crowd-sourced projects, agents (companies or individuals) must form a team (a coalition) having required competences and resources.
-A team can be formed either by the project issuer based on individual agents' offers (centralized formation, corresponding to the set-system auctions in the literature); or by the agents themselves (decentralized formation) bidding for a project as a consortium---in that case many feasible teams compete for the employment contract.
-In these models, we investigate rational strategies of the agents (what salary should they ask? with whom should they team up?) under different organizations of the market.
-We propose various concepts allowing to characterize the stability of the winning teams.
-We show that there may be no (rigorously) strongly winning coalition, but the weakly winning and the auction-winning coalitions are guaranteed to exist.
-In a general setting, with an oracle that decides whether a coalition is feasible, we show how to find winning coalitions with a polynomial number of calls to the oracle.
-We also determine the complexity of the problem in a special case in which a project is a set of independent tasks.
-Each task must be processed by a single agent, but processing speeds differ between agents and tasks.
+To successfully complete a complex project, be it a construction of an airport or of a backbone IT system, agents (companies or individuals) must form a team having required competences and resources.
+A team can be formed either by the project issuer based on individual agents' offers (centralized formation); or by the agents themselves (decentralized formation) bidding for a project as a consortium---in that case many feasible teams compete for the contract.
+We investigate rational strategies of the agents (what salary should they ask? with whom should they team up?).
+We propose concepts to characterize the stability of the winning teams and study their computational complexity.